-Continuation under the catalog holds ONLY degree requirements; it does NOT hold policies, tuition and fees, and other information which may change annually.
+Continuation under the catalog holds ONLY degree requirements; it does NOT hold policies, tuition and fees, and other information, which may change annually.
 It is the responsibility of the student to attend to changes in policies, tuition and fees and other information.
 Updates regarding current policies, tuition and fees and other information is available from the Academic Services Center and program representatives.

 In addition to catalog requirements, students are also held to program specific regulations and requirements as outlined in each graduate program Handbook.
-Student are responsible for obtaining and reading their program Handbook.
+Students are responsible for obtaining and reading their program Handbook.
 Contact the program secretary for additional information.

-California Baptist University offers three undergraduate degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration; and four graduate degrees: Master of Science in Counseling Psychology, Master of Science in Education, Master of Arts in Education, and Master of Business Administration.
-Additionally, CBU offers Single Subject, Multiple Subject, and Preliminary Administrative Services credentials and the Education Specialist Credential in Mild/Moderate Disabilities- Level 1.
+California Baptist University offers three undergraduate degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Applied Theology; and five graduate degree programs: Master of Science in Counseling Psychology, Master of Science in Education, Master of Arts in Education, Master of Arts in English, and Master of Business Administration.
+Additionally, CBU offers Single Subject, Multiple Subject, and Preliminary Administrative Services Credential Programs and the Education Specialist Credential Program in Mild/Moderate Disabilities- Level 1.